Not having an opinion in this dirty world, is safe. Until it isn’t.

 - My dreams of the society are based on certain ideas, and the way I want to see those ideas implemented — is my brand of politics.

-I will come back with more on this.
-Stay tuned (consider subscribing to my blog! — button on the bottom left of this page).
+I will come back with more on this, in this series Being political — please stay tuned (consider subscribing to my blog! — button on the bottom left of this page).